Partners In Health: History

 Partners In Health began in 1987, after Paul Farmer and Ophelia Dahl helped set up a community-based health project called Zanmi Lasante ("Partners in Health" in Haitian Creole) in Cange, Haiti.
 The organization initially focused on treating people with HIV/AIDS in rural Haiti.
 PIH now embraces a holistic approach to tackling disease, poverty, and human rights in a variety of countries.

 In 1993, Farmer used the proceeds from his John D. and Catherine T. MacArthur Award to create a new arm of Partners In Health, the Institute for Health and Social Justice.
 Its mission is to analyze the impact of poverty and inequality on health, and to use findings to educate academics, donors, policy makers, and the general public.
 PIH's Chief Medical Officer, Dr. Joia Mukherjee, directs the institute.

 Current work

+Partners in Health currently has 18,000 staff members globally and has sites in Haiti, Kazakhstan, Lesotho, Liberia, Malawi, Mexico, Peru, Rwanda, Sierra Leone, and the United States.

-Partners In Health collaborates closely with Harvard Medical School and the Brigham and Women's Hospital.
+PIH collaborates closely with Harvard Medical School and the Brigham and Women's Hospital.

 At the invitation of local governments, it strengthens and sustains public health systems in remote, rural areas.
 It trains and hires local healthcare workers, many of whom actively find patients in their communities and help them get care.
 PIH also helps local experts conduct academic research that leads to clinical innovation.

 Notable supporters include Hank and John Green, Madonna, actor Meryl Streep, Ryan Lewis, Win Butler and Régine Chassagne of Arcade Fire, and Matt Damon.